Chad performing at Student Concert 2023

 Practice opportunities follow you everywhere you go.
 Do you notice them?

-Last month we discussed the ‘when’ part of musicianship, and discovered that opportunities to practice music go way beyond the confines of the practice room.
+Last month we discussed the ‘when’ part of musicianship and discovered that opportunities to practice music go way beyond the confines of the practice room.
 We explored practicing The Big Three: melody, harmony, and rhythm.
-This month we will explore even more ways to practice without your instrument.
+This month discover versatile methods to practice music theory, technique, visualization, repertoire, and ear training without your instrument, enhancing your musicianship wherever you are.

 I. Music Theory